 Going forward, he has promised to become even more aggressive and says that he will have an even bigger appetite for the “destruction” of traditional Indian cuisine.
 Indeed, near the end of the documentary, Gaggan has his staff assemble in the restaurant and announces that that week will be the last week for many dishes.
 “No more curries!
 No more chicken tikka masala!
 No more naan breads!” he says with conviction.

 To change a menu that is working extremely well and try something new is a bold move indeed.
 It requires courage and conviction.
 But Gaggan has plenty of both.
 And he is not satisfied with sitting still.
-He wants to be better.
-He wants to improve.
-He wants to stretch the boundaries of his creativity.
+He wants to improve and stretch the boundaries of his creativity.
 As Gaggan says,

 For those traditionalists who don’t want to eat progressive cuisine, we had chicken tikka masala as a comfort pillow.
 And now, I won’t cook chicken tikka masala.
 It’s about having the confidence to do what you want to do [instead of] what a guest wants you to do.